-Thomas Moore brings 25 years’ experience in Washington, DC in national defense, foreign policy, and international trade to his writing of fiction.
+Thomas Moore brought 25 years’ experience in Washington, DC in national defense, foreign policy, and international trade to his writing of fiction.
 He was the author of two historical novels, The Hunt for Confederate Gold and No Villains, No Heroes prior to Shotwell’s publication of A Fatal Mercy: The Man Who Lost the Civil War.
 A graduate of The Citadel, he earned an MA in National Security Affairs from Georgetown University in Washington, DC.
 He attended University College Cork, Ireland, where he earned an MA in History of the Irish Revolution and an MA in Creative Writing, both with First Class Honours.
-Thomas and his wife Rhonda live in Aiken, SC.

 Artist and graphic designer Gregory Newson was born in the Harlem community of New York City.